 Shuhaw 1733 Lab

 The Computer and Mathematics Lab in Shuhaw 1733 is a Macintosh lab with a variety of mathematics software for students to use.
 Other software includes science programs (including chemistry, biology, and physics) and word processing.
-The lab is open Monday through Friday.
+The Lab is open Monday through Thursday from 7:30 am to 7 pm and Friday from 11 am to 2 pm staffed with Lab Instructors and Lab Assistants to answer mathematics questions.
 Lab Instructors and Lab Assistants are there to answer computer and mathematics questions.
 Math levels (Math 150A through Math 2B and 5) are addressed.

 Shuhaw 1735 Lab

 The Math Lab in Shuhaw 1735 (next to Math Lab 1733) is set up for students to work individually or in groups.
 There are no computers in this Lab.
-The Lab is open Monday through Thursday from 8:30 am to 2 pm staffed with Lab Instructors and Lab Assistants to answer mathematics questions.
+The Lab is open Monday through Friday staffed with Lab Instructors and Lab Assistants to answer mathematics questions.

 The College Skills Math Lab is also a computer lab (Macintosh) that is located in Analy Village, Building F, Room 615.
 There is software and instructional assistance available for arithmetic, pre-algebra, and beginning algebra skills.

 The Petaluma Campus offers College Skills 772, a no fee, noncredit, open entry, open exit basic skills class.
 This class offers self-paced, individualized instruction in math using both instructional assistance and computer software.

 Click here for more information on College Skills Math Labs